-This post gets down to practical recommendations to establish a baseline level of security.
+This post gets down to practical recommendations to establish a baseline level of data security.
 Most of these recommendations are easy to implement, and will go a long way toward keeping you—and your clients’ secrets—safe.

 This first thing you need to understand is that passwords are terrible.
 Not just “weak” passwords, but all passwords.
 The idea of the password is fundamentally flawed.
 Why?
 Because the human brain is just not wired to remember “good” complicated passwords.
 Web comic XKCD said it best: